 “We know that social isolation and loneliness are strong predictors of mortality — they predict life expectancy better than smoking, obesity and diabetes,” Dozois said.
 “So being lonelier and socially isolated has a huge impact on us physically.”Toronto Star

 We know the economic impact is going to take a long time to recover from.
 There is a lot of uncertainty there.
 We do not know yet the long-term mental health impact the pandemic will have on the overall population.

 “It can sometimes take a while for the impact to even really be understood,” Eaton said, and while much remains unknown, she said it’s important to be prepared by monitoring the issue in real time so mental health services can respond adequately when the pandemic’s toll becomes more clear.Toronto Star

 We keep hearing about the ‘new normal’ and these ‘unprecedented times’ but these are chaotic times.
 And all the news seems to be bad news.
-The future so uncertain.
-These are anxiety inducing times.
+The future is so uncertain.
+These are anxiety-inducing times.

 Of the polls conducted during the pandemic, Mental Health Research Canada was the sole organization to ask participants about their pre-pandemic anxiety levels.
 About five per cent of participants in April’s survey said they experienced high levels of anxiety before COVID-19.

 As the pandemic unfolded, the number of people who characterized their anxiety levels as moderate to severe jumped to around 20 per cent, quadrupling pre-pandemic rates.
 Those with pre-existing mental health conditions reported even higher levels of anxiety at 38 per cent.
 These results remained fairly consistent from April to October.Toronto Star